Sarplaninac vs Samoyed: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Sarplaninac and Samoyed.
 Sarplaninac has high (thick double coat) grooming needs, while Samoyed requires very high maintenance.
 Professional grooming costs reflect these differences: Sarplaninac owners typically spend $400-$800 annually on grooming, compared to $400-$800 for Samoyed.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+The at-home grooming stack: brushing, bathing, nail care, dental care.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners